 The Polo Fields neighborhood, on the far east portion of Louisville, has all manner of housing options—condos, starter homes, medium priced and even luxury properties!
 The development broke ground in the early 1990s.
 Much of it surrounds a beautiful golf course giving amazing views out the home’s rear windows.
 It’s located in MLS Area 8 and the average home is currently $348,860.

-Hope you enjoyed this first installment of Best Louisville Neighborhoods.
+Hope you enjoyed this first installment of our three-part series looking at starter home neighborhoods Louisville, Kentucky.
 Stay tuned because our mid-tier neighborhood article is on deck, so check back often.
 Until then, have a great day!